RadiantLabs/microgrid-appliance-analysis/README.md

 Setup:
 ```
-nvm use 11     // use Node.js version 11
 heroku login   // login to to Heroku CLI to access Radiant Labs apps on Heroku (must be invited to the app)
 ```

 ```
 nvm use 11
-yarn build
+// yarn build           // I don't think I need this now that we are doing static deploys through the buildpack
 git push heroku master  // Deploy master branch to production Heroku instance (need to be logged in and have authorization)
 ```